-An overview of accounting from the perspective of a non-accounting manager, including the tools to understand the essentials of how finance functions within an organization.
-Specific topics include internal controls, the function of accounting, historical accounting data and financial planning.
+An overview of accounting from the perspective of a non-accounting manager, including the tools to understand the essentials of how accounting functions within an organization.
+Specific topics include internal controls, the function of accounting, historical accounting data, financial planning, accounting postulates and principles, application of accounting theory to accumulate and summarize financial data, and interpretation of financial statements.